kennylavender/development-notes/functors-monads.md

 ## Semi Group
-A type thats has a concat method, concat must be associative.
+A type that implements a concat method.
+The concat method must be associative.
 Because Semi groups combine and are associative they can be a monoid, but not all of them are because not all of them allow/follow the special member rule.

 #### Examples of Semi Groups
 __strings__